THIS DISCUSSION IS SPOILER HEAVY

 The rest of the episode is all about Morty and Summer’s response to the divorce.
 Despite being the central focus, I found this to be some of the weakest writing in the entire series.
 While Summer’s arc was pretty unremarkable, Morty’s character arc in this episode has all the subtly of, well, a giant murderous mutant arm attached to an otherwise perfectly healthy boy.
 There are two moments where Morty essentially says, “Killing people helps me relax after spending weeks stressing about the divorce.”
 That’s not nuance, that’s just bad writing.

 The craft of writing a character is all about saying something without really saying it; character intrigue is realized through inference based on action.
 If, in Fury Road, Furiosa turned to the camera and said “I’m taking you Five Wives to the Green Place because I might have been in your position once and also I want to repent for the bad things I’ve done,” and then did it again 20 minutes later, nobody would call that self-awareness, clever writing, or nuance.
-It would just be bad writing.
+We’d call it what it is: bad writing.

 Obviously, Rick and Morty isn’t exactly known for its subtly, but it has handled complex issues well in the past, such as when Rick and Morty permanently moved dimensions and assumed the lives of their alternate selves.
-Morty revealing this switch to his sister was a powerful moment that conveyed emotional weight without directly stating the bigger implications.
+Morty revealing this switch to his sister was a powerful moment that conveyed emotional weight without directly stating the bigger implications, implications that would be revisited (but again, not directly stated) in the episode The Ricklantis Mixup.
 Good writing is all about show, don’t tell.
 When a normally stupid character can perfectly express himself to the audience in one line of dialogue and then does so twice, it comes off as bland or even lazy, rather than having an essence of self-awareness.

 Aside from Morty’s plot being a bit too on the nose for my tastes, I also found it to be nonsensical even within the setting.
 Without Rick’s help, Morty leaves the wastelands outside Seattle and somehow ends up at a grassy medieval village where he confronts a slave owner who was “born into it.”
 This really doesn’t make any sense, even within the context of the episode.
 Let’s count all the reasons why this scene doesn’t work.